sebastianbhahn/NeuronConcept2/README.md

 (which isn't finished) to be synchronous and get rid of some taskthreads, if I haven't already.
 It's been some time since I messed with this.
 Wanted a more finished version before uploading it but I lost interest.
 At a glance, it looks like the most recent, up to date code is in new.cpp, but I haven't ported a lot of the functions from the original main.cpp.
-So I was remaking this again before finishing it.
+So I was remaking/reowrking this again before finishing it (which is why I needed a new.cpp).
 Probably part of why I lost interest.